Oneida County Land and Water Conservation

 Aquatic Invasive Species Coordinator & Conservation Technician

-Stephanie Boismenue is the Oneida County Aquatic Invasive Species (AIS) Coordinator and Conservation Technician and joined the Oneida County Land & Water Conservation Team in 2014.
+Stephanie Boismenue is the Oneida County Aquatic Invasive Species (AIS) Coordinator and Conservation Technician and joined the Oneida County Land and Water Conservation Team in 2014.
 She works closely with the public, lake groups, organizations, school groups, and partners to protect our freshwater natural resources, fisheries, recreational opportunities, health, and near shore property values from the introduction, spread, and detrimental effect of AIS.

 Picture